Alligator (Of Monsters and Men song): Composition

 "Alligator" is an exultant yet aggressive indie rock, folk-pop, punk rock and electronic rock song in the style of Chvrches and with elements of 1980s power pop.
-Over a thick, pounding bass line, buzzing, hazy guitars a la Yeah Yeah Yeahs and "ominous, drifting, shapeshifting drums", Hilmarsdóttir, in a stressful and anthemic manner, calls for liberation from the feelings of disillusion and confusion.
+Over a thick, pounding bass line, buzzing, hazy guitars a la Yeah Yeah Yeahs and "ominous, drifting, shapeshifting drums", Nanna, in a stressful and anthemic manner, calls for liberation from the feelings of disillusion and confusion.
 As she belts in the chorus, "Wake me up / I'm fever dreaming / And now I lose control / I'm fever dreaming / Shake it out / It's just a-what I’m feeling / And now I take control / I'm fever dreaming!"

 Critics had dissimilar views over how similar "Alligator" sounded in comparison to their previous works.
 Some were reminded of the band's early sound through the song's "pulsating" and "hypnotic" drum beat, high energy, and forceful vocal performance.
 Others found it different to the point of being unrecognizable as a song from Of Monsters and Men, primarily due to its malicious tone.
 While the debut album My Head Is an Animal (2011) established an upbeat folk pop sound for the group and Beneath the Skin (2015) introduced guitar rock elements to it, "Alligator" is stripped of those records' folk stylings.